orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))
 - [ ] 'Monkey testing':/.../fuzzing Random changing values/random forgetting: Simulating, what would happen?

-##### Self-referential operators & multiple abstract implementations
-- Note that whenever you have a self-reference through operators, that requires an implementation to break this self-reference.
-For example ray functionality only requires initial + negative, or terminal + negative, or initial + terminal, to make all the other three.

 ##### On Naming, ..., Grouping

 ```py